 Microsoft supply chain mineral disclosure requirements go beyond 3TGs and cover additional prioritized minerals.
 Since 2019, we have required suppliers to report on their use of cobalt, using the Responsible Minerals Initiative's Extended Minerals Reporting Template ("EMRT").
-In 2023, we completed our annual minerals prioritization exercise and expanded the scope of data collection, utilizing the RMI's Pilot Reporting Template ("PRT"), for all other prioritized minerals, including: aluminum, copper, gallium, lithium, nickel, silicon, germanium, graphite, and rare earth elements.
+For the 2024 calendar year, we utilized the RMI's Additional Minerals Reporting Template ("AMRT"), formerly known as the Pilot Reporting Template ("PRT"), for all other prioritized minerals, including: aluminum, copper, gallium, lithium, nickel, silicon, germanium, graphite, and rare earth elements.
 These additional materials are prioritized through an extensive internal review and risk analysis of the materials present in our products.
 This regular prioritization exercise ensures that the materials on which we focus are representative of identified need, and thus this list is dynamic over time.
-For example, in RY 2023 we added germanium and graphite to our priority list.